Skip to content

 Scottish Noblemen

-Ownership of the property can be traced back to proprietors from 1684 who bought a large amount of land from the Lenape natives that includes the Vermeule House property.
+Ownership of the property can be traced back to proprietors from 1684 who bought a large amount of land from the Lenape natives includes the Vermeule House property.
 The specific land of the Vermeule House property can be traced back to a Scottish Nobleman named Sir Evan Cameron Smith.
 The Vermeule House Property site was part of the 2000-acre purchase made by Smith in 1690.
 Between 1690-1768, the 2,000-acre property changed owners, was subdivided, and used by tenant farms.
 During this time, its history was relatively unknown.
 However, in 1768 a landowner named John Laing sold 116.75 acres of the property to Cornelius Vermeule, a second generation Dutch American.
 The purchase marks the starting point of a long and intriguing history.

 Vermeule Family in Somerset County